 If implemented correctly, this API can be used to navigate robots in a fixed area to avoid obstacles on their paths to a specified target.
-The relativistic approach enables easy extensibility (new obstacles are easy to introduce), and efficient (the "thinking" is distributed and done by the obstacles (not the robot, who is in fact doing no thinking at all!) each being aware of its own geometry and orientation in the set of reference attached to the room they are in).
+The relativistic approach enables easy extensibility (new obstacles are easy to introduce), and efficient (the "thinking" is distributed and done by the obstacles1 each being aware of its own geometry and orientation in the set of reference attached to the room they are in).